EIvimeyCook/EIvimeyCook.github.io/README.md

   what the two of them wrote**, and clicking any title in that list hands off to the record below, which finds and flashes the row.
 Escape, the close button, or a press on the canvas dismisses the list.

-Both run a force-directed layout to rest off screen and show a loading state until it settles, so nothing thrashes about on arrival.
-Nodes can be dragged.

-These maps are only as complete as the author lists publishers have deposited with Crossref.
-If the request fails, both panels say so and draw nothing: there is no synthetic fallback, because invented co-authors would be worse than an empty panel.

 ## The background